 This past weekend, feeling a bit stifled from the recent London heatwave, we made a last-minute decision and hightailed it for the coast.
 We booked ourselves into a little cottage in a village called Piddletrenthide, situated just outside of Dorchester.
 A few days later, we made our way down to Lyme Regis, Dorset.

 It was our first official trip as a family of four (two parents, one baby, one pug), and I failed spectacularly at getting any cute pics of lazy baby & le bug in action… mostly because neither of them are really “in action” at the moment.
-Margot hasn’t quite mastered pushing herself up off the ground high enough to crawl — despite the most desperate of attempts — while Parker’s arthritis/blindness/deafness combo pack has him pretty low key for obvious reasons.
-But trust that they were each adorable, and spent most of the weekend competing for attention from the villagers wherever we stopped.
+Margot hasn’t quite mastered pushing herself up off the ground high enough to crawl — despite the most desperate of attempts.
+Meanwhile, Parker’s arthritis/blindness/deafness combo pack has him pretty low key for obvious reasons.
+But trust that they were each adorable.
+They spent most of the weekend competing for attention from the villagers wherever we stopped.

 (Much to Margot’s chagrin, Parker won out almost every time.
 Only in the UK do people repeatedly tell him he’s gorgeous.
 These are his people.)

-It was one of those weekends where we very happily didn’t do much of anything — just hopped from village to village and fell a little bit more in love with England.
-We celebrated some amazing weather on our first day, and accidentally spent the bulk of the day in a little town by the sea called Lyme Regis.
+It was one of those weekends where we very happily didn’t do much of anything.
+We just hopped from village to village, and fell a little bit more in love with England.
+On our first day, we celebrated some amazing weather.
+Then, we accidentally spent the bulk of the day in a little town by the sea called Lyme Regis, Dorset.

 We drove from our little village down to Dorchester for breakfast, and the hubs considered never leaving Number 35… or at the very least, demanding that they open a cafe in London, ideally next to our flat.
 Or in our flat.
 He was pretty obsessed.